 Nyad, Diana

 Oliver, Gary.
-LIving U.S. author of numerous books.
+Living American author of numerous books.
 Oliver is a psychologist and Executive Director of the Center for Relationship Enrichment in Siloam Springs, Arkansas.

 Olmos, Edward Jame